-Lizards have been around about as long as dinosaurs, and during their time on Earth they have produced some weird side branches.
+Lizards have been around about as long as dinosaurs, and during their time on Earth their family tree has produced some weird side branches.
 One is snakes (yes, all snakes are lizards, but not all lizards are snakes).
 Another is the mosasaurs, a group of large aquatic lizards that included some of the largest predators of the late Cretaceous.
 They weren’t dinosaurs, but true lizards, more closely related to modern monitor lizards than either is to, for example, geckos.

 One of the best known mosasaurs is Tylosaurus, and it’s roughly tied with Mosasaurus as the one most commonly made into toys.
 Safari Ltd has released a new Tylosaurus for 2017, and it’s a very nice piece of work.
 Tylosaurus was one of the largest lizards of all time, up to 15 meters long.
 This figure is about 26 cm long measured along the spine, so it’s about 1:55 scale if it represents a large individual.
 That puts it roughly in scale with Safari’s Elasmosaurus.
 It’s mostly a sort of yellow ochre all over, slightly darker on top, with irregular bold black markings and a big black spot over each eye.